-- 1. Effectiveness The no-action alternative would do little to address the PAH or metals impacted soil and groundwater.
+- 1. Effectiveness The no-action alternative would do little to address the PVOC and CVOC impacted soil and groundwater.
 This alternative would not take action to protect public health, safety, and welfare and the environment. - 2.
-Implementability This alternative is implementable. - 3.
-Cost This alternative was considered the lowest in terms of present worth cost and disruption to the site.
-It has no associated capital costs or operation and maintenance costs, although indirect costs of the no action alternative will include a continued blighting influence on surrounding properties which would be manifested in lower property values and a decreased tax base.
+Implementability This alternative is implementable.

-4. Sustainability - The United States Global Change Research Program finds that the Midwest region will likely see future climate changes that include an overall increase in winter and summer temperatures, increasing numbers of hot days, and an increasing numbers of wet days.
-Climate change impacts to the No Action Alternative are expected to be minimal as the site is not near a coastline or in a floodplain.
-This alternative would not be expected to directly impact climate change.
-While this alternative leaves soil in place and does not lead to trucking emissions or an increase in area landfill volume, the site remains a brownfield with limited redevelopment opportunity, and so would not be considered a "greener cleanup".
+- 3. Cost This alternative was considered the lowest in terms of present worth cost and disruption to the site.
+It has no associated capital costs or operation and maintenance costs, although indirect costs of the no action alternative will include a continued blighting influence on surrounding properties which would be manifested in lower property values and a decreased tax base. - 4.
+Impact of Potential Extreme Weather Events The United States National Oceanic and Atmospheric Administration (NOAA) finds that the Midwest region will likely see future changes to climate that include an overall increase in winter and summer temperatures, increasing numbers of hot days, and an increasing numbers of wet days.
+Related impacts to the No Action Alternative are expected to be minimal as the site is not near a coastline or in a floodplain.